TedHusted/awake/awake.md/awake.md

 ***

-The GEM talk ends.
-Julie closes the window on her tablet.
-“So?” she asks Jill.
+Julie closes her tablet as the GEM talk ends.

+“So?” she asks Jill, looking over the kitchen counter top.

 “Is this what they are teaching in school these days?”